radical-cybertools/ExTASY/README.md

 # 2. Running a Coco/Amber Workload

-  This section will discuss details about the installation and execution phase.
-Depending on the remote/target machine, some of the modules might need to be manually installed as discussed below.
+  This section will discuss details about the execution phase.
 The input to the tool is given in terms of a resource configuration file and a workload configuration file.
 The execution is started based on the parameters set in these configuration files.

 ## 2.1 Running on Stampede

+> CoCo is already installed on Stampede so you don't need to install it yourself.

 ### 2.1.1 Running the Example Workload